bhisaac/5eFP/5eFP-SRD.md

 Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

-You reveal a path leading toward an objective.
-Place a foothold or setting requirement on a revealed square of your choice up to 2 squares away from you.
+In 5eFP, activating survival allows you to reveal a path leading toward an objective.
+Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.
 Alternatively, once per game session, when you spend your inspiration to activate Survival, you can instead choose to activate a dedication you didn't choose at the beginning of the current game session.

+> Other game systems: whenever you activate survival, you may choose one roll (a skill, an attack with a specific weapon, one kind of defense, or another feature that uses die rolls).
+Only one use of the die roll is affected this way, even if it applies to multiple uses--you instead choose only one kind of use.
+You become proficient and trained with the chosen roll for the rest of the encounter.
+If the die roll adds ranks, dots, or uses percentages, add ranks, dots, or use a percentage equal to your highest rank, dot, or percentage on your character sheet.

 # Character Creation